Temple University offers a variety of student computer labs for working on academic assignments and projects.

 - School and College Labs are open to students taking coursework in the respective school or college.
 Many of these labs offer specialized equipment or software for a particular discipline.

-- University Library Computer Labs are open to all currently enrolled students, as well as to faculty and staff, and university-sponsored guests with active AccessNet accounts.
+- University Library Computer Resources are open to all currently enrolled students, as well as to faculty and staff, and university-sponsored guests with active AccessNet accounts.
 Access by the general public is also available.
+For the spring 2021 semester, the Community Computer Lab will remain closed.

 Note: For information about alumni access, see the Alumni Services website.